Raivis-Git/mintos/README.md

 --
 For populating data there are data.sql or REST(you can create account and client, no updating or deleting implemented) currency table is populated only through data.sql.
 There are 3 currencies, for testing purposes I don't see any need for more (eur, gbp, usd)
---
+To create transaction for account REST should be used. api/account/balance/transfer --
 To use h2 database console open http://localhost:8080/h2-console driver class = org.h2.Driver